 - Texture.
 This controls the amount of detail in flat, non-edge areas of an image.
 Smaller numbers (1-2) are good for images with large areas of continuous tone, while larger numbers (3-5) are good for images with lots of small detail.
-Settings beyond 5 will often introduce a bumpy noise pattern; it works best when your original image was from scanned film. - Threshold: This controls the amount of hard edge detail that is enhanced.
+Settings beyond 5 will often introduce a bumpy noise pattern; it works best when your original image was from scanned film. - Threshold: This controls the amount of enhanced hard edge detail.
 The default setting is 25.
-Decreasing the threshold will focus the Genuine Fractals algorithm on edge information.
-This may be useful for portraiture or for reducing noise in your image.
+Decreasing the threshold will focus the algorithm on edge information.
 Settings higher than 25 will increase the amount of small detail in flatter areas of the image.
 Settings as high as 100 are useful for highly detailed images (hair or feathers). - Smoothness: The smoothness slider is used to reduce artifacts along hard curved edges.
 Use the lowest setting needed.